thuvu123/pdsnd_github/README.md

 # Author

- * [Aritra Chattaraj](https://github.com/aritra96) - Sole author for this program.
+ * [ThuVu  ](https://github.com/thuvu123) - Sole author for this program.
 Mentioned all the help received in 'Acknowledgements' section.

 # Acknowledgements